Climb Matterhorn

 The Matterhorn, also known as Mont Cervino in Italian, is a striking mountain easily recognizable from a distance.
 Its steep and lengthy ridges divide the mountain from its base, creating a beautiful pyramidal shape with a sharp summit.
 This peak enjoys international renown for its iconic status, symbolizing the quintessence of the Swiss Alps and mountaineering.

-Matterhorn was one of the last 4000m peaks to be climbed, and the successful ascent in 1865 by a party led by Edmund Whymper marked the ending of what today is called the golden age of alpinism—10 years when most of the major Alpine peaks were scaled.
+Matterhorn was one of the last 4000m peaks to be climbed, and the successful ascent in 1865 by a party led by Edmund Whymper marked the end of what today is called the golden age of alpinism—10 years when most of the major Alpine peaks were scaled.
 Edmund Whymper’s book describes the history of the first ascension party.

 General info on Matterhorn